 Concussion is a common type of brain injury, an alteration or temporary loss of brain function that may result in physical, behavioral or cognitive changes, such as slurred speech or memory loss.
 If a concussion is left untreated, recovery can be delayed and a patient may be vulnerable to more severe consequences and long-term effects following a second concussion.
-Bryn Mawr Rehab Hospital provides a full range of services for people who have suffered this type of brain injury.
+Bryn Mawr Rehab Hospital located in Malvern, Pennsylvania, in the western suburbs of Philadelphia, provides a full range of concussion treatments, post-concussion therapy and services for people who have suffered this type of brain injury.

-As one of the first acute rehabilitation hospitals in the country to treat brain injuries, Bryn Mawr Rehab Hospital has been recognized as a leader in the field of concussion treatment and recovery for more than 17 years.
-Our program, which is led by a team of physicians, therapists and other clinical specialists, is fully accredited by the Joint Commission and by the Commission on Accreditation of Rehabilitation Facilities.
-We see patients starting at school-age and older.
+As one of the first acute rehabilitation hospitals in the country to provide treatment for brain injury, Bryn Mawr Rehab Hospital has been recognized as a leader in the field of concussion treatment, including sports concussion treatment and recovery, for more than 17 years.
+Our concussion specialist team includes:

 Adult post-concussion support group

-This group, open to concussion patients in the Neurorehabilitation Program, concentrates on enhancing recovery through psychoeducation, symptom management and coping strategies.
+This group is open to concussion therapy patients in the Neurorehabilitation Program.
+The group concentrates on enhancing concussion recovery through psychoeducation, symptom management and coping strategies.
 A clinical psychologist guides every meeting.

-This group meets on the first Wednesday of the month from 12:00–1:00 pm in the Administration Building, First Floor, Conference Rooms 1-4.
+The post-concussion support group meets on the first Wednesday of the month from 12:00–1:00 pm in the Administration Building at Bryn Mawr Rehab in Malvern, First Floor, Conference Rooms 1-4.
 For information and to confirm meeting dates, call 484.596.5430 or email firstname.lastname@example.org.

 Family involvement in the concussion recovery process

 During the recovery process, a patient’s family members are actively engaged as important members of the team.
-Often they are charged with making decisions on behalf of their patient.
-We will also ask family to take note of patient symptoms observed at visits with the patient.
+Often they are charged with making decisions on behalf of the patient.
+We will also ask family to take note of concussion symptoms observed at visits with the patient.
 This further helps us to monitor patient progress and recovery.